The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Learn more about that in the Delkin Power G4 CFexpress Type B Review.

-The Lexar Gold cards are missing a few features compared to their Diamond cards but they are an incredible value and will allow you to use all the features of the camera flawlessly.
-The only difference from the Diamond cards is they lack the VPG-400 rating and they run a little slower unless you go with the 1TB and 2TB sizes, then they are essentially just as fast, or even faster than the Diamond cards from my tests.
+The Lexar Gold cards are missing a few features compared to their Diamond cards, but they are an incredible value and will allow you to use all the camera features flawlessly.
+The only difference from the Diamond cards is that they lack the VPG-400 rating and run slightly slower unless you go with the 1TB and 2TB sizes.
+Then, they are just as fast or even faster than the Diamond cards from my tests.

 Lexar Gold Professional CFexpress Type-B Memory Cards

-The Lexar Gold CFexpress memory cards come in two size sets that have slightly different performances, however, both cards run at close to the same speed in the Nikon Z8.
+The Lexar Gold CFexpress memory cards come in two size sets with slightly different performances.
+However, both cards run at close to the same speed in the Nikon Z8.
 These cards have a tough build and include a Limited Lifetime Warranty.

 Lexar Gold 128-512GB CFexpress Type B